telerik/maui-docs/knowledge-base/trial-message.md

 ## Description

-While using a trial license, a trial message is rendered over the components and there is an alter with the following message:
+While using a trial license, a trial message is rendered over the components and you see a popup window:

 ![Telerik .NET MAUI Trial Message](images/trial-message.png)